 Overall, How was our 6 month backpacking trip?

 It is so easy to feel at home or a sense of belonging in South East Asia.
 The people really welcome you and there aren’t many barriers to forming relationships.
-Anything you want to do is within reach and your trip can be whatever you make it.
-To be honest, what I really miss about South East Asia is the food and the fruits.
-The food of Malaysia, Indonesia and Vietnam especially.
+Your trip can be whatever you make it.

 Did I miss anything?
 What are your tips for South East Asia backpackers?